-Mr. Jenkins is a seasoned and business savvy labor and employment lawyer who has been counted upon by companies to represent them before the NLRB and in the courtroom.
-An accountant before becoming a lawyer, Mr. Jenkins began his professional career as a financial and tax analyst at General Motors Corporation and then, after graduating from law school, he advanced to become GM's chief labor counsel before embarking on a career in private practice.
-Since entering private practice Mr. Jenkins has represented global automotive OEMs and suppliers, and companies involved in global telecommunications, pharmaceutical manufacturing, entertainment media, and major retailers.
+Mr. Jenkins is a seasoned and business savvy lawyer who has been counted upon by companies to assist in achieving important business goals and, if necessary, litigate or their behalf in furtherance of those goals.
+An accountant before becoming a lawyer, Mr. Jenkins began his professional career as a financial and tax analyst at General Motors Corporation and then, after graduating from law school, he advanced to become GM's chief NLRB litigation counsel before embarking on a career in private practice.

 While attending law school, Mr. Jenkins participated in Law Review.
 During his studies at Michigan State University, he was President of the Black Student Business Association.

 - Human Resource Executive, “Most Powerful Employment Attorneys” (2011-2015)

 - Michigan Fellows of the American College of Trial Lawyers

 - Michigan Lawyers Weekly, one of Michigan’s “Leaders in the Law” (2012)